samsquire/society/README.md

 A dream society.
 Why is life so hard?

-In 2021, social problems still exist and haven't been solved properly.
+In 2022, social problems still exist and haven't been solved properly.
 We still suffer from poverty and crime.
 Life is unpleasant and doesn't pay for the vast majority of workers.
 Workers are underpaid and still suffer a lack of wage inflation.
 Work doesn't pay unless you're a software developer.

+By the same token businesses are really difficult to start and cost a lot of money in legal costs.
+The barriers to entry are enormous.
+Most businesses fail and nobody seems to care.

 House prices are too expensive.
 Nobody young can afford a house.
 People have to compete for shelter in the same way animals compete for shelter.
 Economic growth is severely limited when people have to compete for basic needs like shelter.
 People have to depend on their families for simple basic needs such as shelter.

 Inflation is far higher than reported because governments don't track inflation of what the average person needs to spend on.

 # Safety network

+Businesses should always succeed.
+I propose outsourcing be how we create a safer society.
+Establish government backed business administration centres which handle administration for businesses.
+It should be easy to start a company.

 People who want to be protected: put in a database, when job is lost, database kicks in.